siobhanlgorman/favoureats/README.md

 * Add Heroku Hostname to ALLOWED_HOSTS: ```ALLOWED_HOSTS =
 ['favoureats.herokuapp.com', 'localhost']```

-9. Create `media`, `static` and `templates` folders in top level directory in Gitpod
+9. Create `media`, `static` and `templates` folders in top level directory
-10. Create Procfile in top level directory: `workspace/favoureats/Procfile`
+10. Create Procfile in top level directory:
-* In Procfile add: `web: gunicorn favoureats .wsgi
+* In Procfile add: `web: gunicorn favoureats .wsgi`
-11. In Gitpod terminal add commit and push:
+11. In terminal add, commit, and push:
 ```
-git add .
+git add <filename>
 git commit -m “Deployment Commit”
 git push
 ```
 12. Heroku Deployment:
-* In the top menu bar select 'Deploy'.
+* Click Deploy tab in Heroku
-* In the 'Deployment method' section select 'Github' and click the connect to Github button to confirm.
+* In the 'Deployment method' section select 'Github' and click the 'connect to Github' button to confirm.
 * In the 'search' box enter the Github repository name for the project: favoureats: https://github.com/siobhanlgorman/favoureats

-Click search and then click connect to link the heroku app with the Github repository.
+* Click search and then click connect to link the heroku app with the Github repository.
 The box will confirm that heroku is connected to the repository.

 13. Final Deployment
-In Gitpod:
+In the IDE:
 * When development is complete in `settings.py` change the debug setting to: `DEBUG = False`
 * In settings.py add: `X_FRAME_OPTIONS = 'SAMEORIGIN'` which enables the summernote editor to work in Heroku.
-* In Heroku settings config vars change the DISABLE_COLLECTSTATIC value to 0 or delete if no more development will be undertaken??????????
+* In Heroku settings config vars change the DISABLE_COLLECTSTATIC value to 0
 * Because DEBUG must be switched to True for development and False for production it is recommended that only manual deployment is used in Heroku.
 * To manually deploy click the button 'Deploy Branch'.
 The default 'main' option in the dropdown menu should be selected in both cases.
 When the app is deployed a message 'Your app was successfully deployed' will be shown.
 Click 'view' to see the deployed app in the browser.
-The live deployment of the project can be seen [here](https://favoureats.herokuapp.com/myrecipes/)
+The live deployment of the project can be seen [here](https://favoureats.herokuapp.com)

 ## Local Deployment: Forking and Cloning
 ### Forking the Repository